 Z Grade (Z).
 A grade of Z is treated the same as a grade of F in calculating the student's GPA.
-The Z grade may not be removed or changed except by the student registering for and satisfactorily completing the course.
+The Z grade may not be removed and can only be excluded from the GPA by the student registering for and satisfactorily completing the course.
 The receipt of a Z grade shall not entitle a student to a refund of fees.
 This grading procedure is intended to apply only to those students for whom there is no adequate evaluation for the determination of a grade.
 In those cases in which the faculty member does not assign any grade, the registrar may assign the Z grade if the student has officially registered for the course.